COLLEGE OF PUBLIC HEALTH

 About the Program

 The Health Informatics PhD program prepares graduates for leadership roles in academic health systems, as well as in the pharmaceutical, payer and public health fields.
-Given the the College of Public Health's diverse resources, this program incorporates interprofessional education, team science, global health, research, education, translational science and public health components into the curriculum and learner experience.
+Given the College of Public Health's diverse resources, this program incorporates interprofessional education, team science, global health, research, education, translational science and public health components into the curriculum and learner experience.
 Graduates are prepared for such roles as data scientist, informatics analyst, informatics director and academic faculty.
 Through in-person and hybrid courses, learners have access to faculty mentors; hands-on laboratory and technology infrastructure; and immersion in translational, interprofessional real-world projects.

 The PhD program in Health Informatics follows the foundational domains for knowledge, skills and abilities of the American Medical Informatics Association (AMIA), while also allowing learners to collaborate with other disciplines across both the college and university to supplement their skills outside of health informatics.
 Core foundational concepts include informatics, tools for manipulating health data, research methods, project management, and implementation science and translation.
 This program includes course topics that cover electronic health records, health data exchange, standards and terminology, clinical decision support, clinical data mining, and natural language processing.